Amit-Bruhim/Lucky-Guess/README.md

 To run this project, you’ll need:

 - A Linux or Windows system with an x86-64 environment.
 - GCC (GNU Compiler) to assemble and link the program.
+- Git for version control and project management.

 ---